bradfordlemley/cra-monorepo-examples/README.md

 #### TLDR;
 This repo is to help develop monorepo support in create-react-app.

+Shared components in monorepos are supported in react-scripts 2.0.0-alpha!

+* See [Monorepo Section in User Guide](https://github.com/facebook/create-react-app/blob/next/packages/react-scripts/template/README.md#sharing-components-in-a-monorepo) for more info.

+* Follow [2.0.0 roadmap](https://github.com/facebook/create-react-app/issues/3815) for more alpha release info.

 ### Issues
 There are two main issues regarding monorepo support in CRA:
 1. [Issue 3031](https://github.com/facebookincubator/create-react-app/issues/3031): Can't run create-react-app in workspace